WillemD61/Marstek-Venus-plugin/README.md

 3) Change Energy System operating mode (auto, AI, manual, passive as shown in par 3.6.2) note the config of periods for manual mode needs to be further developed in future version of this plugin.
 4) Create all required Domoticz devices and load received data onto the devices.
-5) Send an alert when an error is received (if configured)
+5) For now switched off but can be easily switched on by uncommenting the code : Send an alert when an error is received (if configured)
 6) Show data received in the domoticz log for debugging/monitoring (if configured)

 # This plugin was not tested in a multi-system environment.
 Only one Marstek Venus A was available for testing.